hamiltont/clasp/README.md

   -u, --user  <arg>            The username that clasp should use when SSHing int
                                worker systems (default = clasp) -w, --workers  <arg>         The number of worker clients Clasp should start by default.
-This number can grow or shrink dynamicall as the system runs.
+This number can grow or shrink dynamically as the system runs.
 All clients are picked from th pool of IP addresses inside client.conf
                                (default = 3)